 - Protecting at the cellular and mitochondrial levels

 - Delivering antioxidant powers

 But which herbs are the best options to support the body’s natural healing abilities?
-The following are my top picks to jumpstart recovery, reduce symptoms, and improve your health.
+The following are foundational herbs to jumpstart recovery, reduce symptoms, and improve your health.
 It’s important to note that there are many other herbal possibilities as well.
 For more information on herbs, visit Dr. Rawls’ Herbs & Ingredients Database.

 Native to the Amazon, cat’s claw is a staple among Lyme disease protocols due to its antimicrobial qualities.
 It contains immune-modulating properties to dampen an overactive immune system, reduces inflammation, and has historical use in alleviating the pain associated with arthritis.